FrankieWOO/performanceAnalysis/README.md

-# performanceAnalysis: A framework for analysis of investment performance of CTA portfolio.
+# performanceAnalysis: A matlab tool for analysis of investment performance of CTA portfolio.